mattschlosser/bus/README.md

 ## Setup

-Create a sqlite db named `bus.db` with the following schema
+Create a SQLite database named `bus.db` in the root of the project with the following schema

 ```sql